 Many businesses face the same challenges when adopting Agile methodologies into their workflows.
 Knowing how to respond to these common Agile project management challenges empowers business leaders to turn the adoption process into a positive experience.
 One way to ensure a smooth adoption is to use Agile project management solutions that provide modern methodologies such as feature-driven development, adaptive software development, Lean, Scrum, and Kanban.
 Not sure which of these solutions is right for you?
 See this comparison of Kanban vs Scrum vs Scrumban.

 Teamhood is an easy-to-use project management solution designed to help professional teams visualize tasks and projects and collaborate remotely.
 It is geared with a Kanban-inspired dashboard that enables you to add team members and monitor progress to know where your project stands at the moment.
 Review actionable Agile productivity metrics and other automatically generated reports to push your efforts even further.
-Teamhood offers a 14-day free trial along with its paid and feature-packed professional and enterprise packages.
+Teamhood offers professional project management features for free.